TheLuoFengLab/Transposon-insertion-locus-simulation-and-scanning/README.md

-# Detection of active transposable elements (TE) and TE insertion locus (IL) identification
+# Detection of active transposable elements (TE) and TE insertion locus (IL) scanning

 ## Software requirements
     Python3.* (version>=3.7; tested on 3.9 and 3.10)